-Poor Will’s Almanack for the fourth week of Late Spring.
+Poor Will’s Almanack for the third week of middle summer.

 When the cicadas (or harvest flies) of the year sing at noon, then lanky ichneumons get into your house and sit on the walls like behemouth mosquitoes.
 Corn tassels and corn pollen are more plentiful when cicadas sing.
 Buckeyes and hickory nuts fall in thunderstorms.
 Goldenrod is four feet tall.
 Lupine pods break apart and spread their seeds.

 A decision by Ohio Governor John Kasich to change the way doctors can bill Medicaid for a painkiller addition treatment may make it easier to obtain in the long run.
 The administration says the change could ultimately affect far more patients than a $1 million pilot program for ex-offenders vetoed by the governor last month.